YuyangisCoding/calmPet-final/README.md

 Should you have any trouble compiling/running this project,
 Please email me at _yuyang.zhang1@uqconnect.edu.au_,
 I am available 24/7 during marking period ;)
+If you found login or resigter is not responding, then it's likely that AWS failed for some reasons, please contact me immediately if this happens.
+Also check your internet connection and/or internet permissions

+Thank you!